WMGT-TV: History

 Further complicating matters, WCWB had to compete with longer-established NBC affiliates in the VHF band that were easily viewable on the outer portions of the market.
 WSB-TV in Atlanta put out at least a grade B signal into much of the northern portion of the market, while WALB-TV in Albany and WSAV-TV in Savannah could be picked up in the respective portions of the southwestern and southeastern portions of WCWB's viewing area.

 The station changed its call letters to WMGT (for "Middle Georgia Television") on December 1, 1983, to reflect the area of Georgia that it serves (the old WCWB call letters would later be used by channel 22 in Pittsburgh from 1998 to 2006 during its affiliation with The WB; that station is now WPNT).
 In 2000, the station moved its operations from unincorporated Bibb County into a renovated two-story warehouse in Downtown Macon, which promised to aid the revitalization of the historic area and signify future growth for the station.
 Morris maintains its corporate headquarters on the second floor of WMGT's studio facility.
 The station's legal call sign was modified in 2003 to include a "-TV" suffix to disambiguate itself from a Minnesota radio station that also held the WMGT calls.
-On April 3, 2006, WMGT retired its "41" logo (which resembled the 1993 to 2001 logo used by fellow NBC affiliate and former sister station KARK-TV in Little Rock) and "41 NBC" branding, introducing a new logo and rebranding as "Today's MGT"; the "41 NBC" brand was restored on March 23, 2009 with the introduction of a new logo.
+On April 3, 2006, WMGT retired its "41" logo (which resembled the 1993 to 2001 logo used by fellow NBC affiliate and former sister station KARK-TV in Little Rock) and "41 NBC" branding, introducing a new logo and rebranding as "Today's MGT"; the "41 NBC" brand was restored on March 23, 2009, with the introduction of a new logo.

 1988 World Series intrusion

-An unknown technician from WMGT was fired after the station was hijacked during a live broadcast of Game 1 of the 1988 World Series between the Oakland Athletics and the Los Angeles Dodgers, replacing 10 seconds of the second inning with a scene from a random pornographic film.
-A couple days afterwards, production manager L. A. Sturdivant told The Atlanta Constitution that the matter was under investigation, and stated that the incident had been an accident and not deliberately planned.
+An unknown technician from WMGT was fired after the station was hijacked during a live broadcast of Game 1 of the 1988 World Series between the Oakland Athletics and the Los Angeles Dodgers that aired on October 18, 1988, replacing 30 seconds of the second inning with a scene from a random black and white pornographic film, while the audio from the game is playing.
+Many viewer complaints came in from the Macon Telegraph and News after the station couldn't get through with the calls.
+A couple days afterwards, station manager L. A. Sturdivant told Macon Telegraph and News that the matter was under investigation, and stated that the incident had been an accident and not deliberately planned.